Scriptwriter

 • Hearts Wide Open with Foster Care Warrior, Shelley Nichol: A nine-minute promotional video on a documentary I wrote and directed.
 Now in consideration with director/producer Michael Braverman.
 Fundraising for a feature documentary continues.

 Maria Del Rey, a bi-lingual screenplay with music about my aunt, a famous 1940s South American singer, engaged to a mafioso who upon the eve of their wedding learns she’s been having a lesbian affair.
-My Night With John Lennon, a comedic one-act play based on a true story about a fan finding herself locked in John’s bedroom with John fast asleep.
-She reads a book he has been reading, Aldous Huxley’s Island, which changes her life.
-She is also outlining an article on The Power of Mitochondria and why new wonder diet drugs can’t replace exercise for wellbeing.
+Also in the works: Anecdotes from Hollywood and Other Funny Tales.
+My Night With John Lennon, a comedic ten-minute play based on a true story about a fan finding herself locked in John’s bedroom with John fast asleep.
+She reads his paperback, Aldous Huxley’s Island, which changes her life and ultimately leads her to Zen practice … She is also outlining an article on The Power of Mitochondria and why new wonder diet drugs can’t replace exercise for wellbeing.
 Recommend visiting mitoworld.org.
 Past achievements include The Montalvo Award for Best One-Act Play in the Bay Area; a screenplay story East of the Sun, West of the Moon for (Disney) Don Bluth Productions.
 The film was a few million in production when the company switched gears to work with Steven Spielberg and George Lucas.

 Her Op/eds in the Los Angeles Times, The Peninsula Times, and The Mercury News emphasize her commitment to social justice.
 The latter helped rally the Latinx community resulting in the building of the Biblioteca Latino Americana Library and campaign for the Washington United Youth Center in San Jose, California.